automl/ConfigSpace/docs/source/User-Guide.rst

 >>> cs.add_hyperparameters([penalty, loss, dual])
 [penalty, Type: Categorical, Choices: {l1, l2}, Default: l2, ...]

-Now, we want to forbid the following hyperparameter combination:
+Now, we want to forbid the following hyperparameter combinations:

 - ``penalty`` is 'l1' and ``loss`` is 'hinge'
 - ``dual`` is False and ``penalty`` is 'l2' and ``loss`` is 'hinge'